PATRIC3/p3_docs/docroot/user_guides/organisms_taxon/interactions.md

 Additional options are available from the upper right area of the graph.
 These include the following:

 * **Export:** Creates a png image file of the graph and makes it available for saving to disk.
 * **Subgraph:** Auto-selects subgraphs with more than 5, 10, or 20 nodes, or auto-selection of the largest subgraph.
 * **Hub Protein:** Auto-selects hub proteins with more than 5, 10, or 20 nodes, or auto-selection of the most connected hub
 * **Layout:** Changes the layout of the display, with several options available
 ### Action buttons

 After selecting one or more of the nodes by clicking it (ctrl-clicking to select multiple nodes), a set of options becomes available in the vertical green Action Bar on the right side of the table.
 These include

-Selecting a node by clicking on it (or multiple nodes using ctrl-click)

 * **Hide/Show:** Toggles (hides) the right-hand side Details Pane.
 * **Download:**  Downloads the selected items (rows).